• Email

 Once the pop tarts are cool, spoon on about 1 tablespoon of glaze and gently smooth it down along the top of the pop tart.

-Cinnamon glaze for brown sugar pop tarts.
+Freshly glazed brown sugar cinnamon pop tarts.

 The pop tarts will keep well for up to 3 days, at room temperature, in a closed container.
 Just make sure that the glaze is completely set before you place them on top of one another.

-Un-frosted pop tarts can even be frozen, baked or unbaked, for up to 1 month in the freezer.
+Un-frosted pop tarts can even be frozen, baked, or unbaked for up to 1 month in the freezer.
 Defrost at room temperature.

 Print

-Homemade Brown Sugar Pop Tarts
+Homemade Brown Sugar Cinnamon Pop Tarts

 Print Recipe

-5 from 4 reviews
+5 from 8 reviews

 • Author: Kelli Avila